kizunanocoin/docs/docs/integration-guides/work-generation.md

 ### Software for work generation

 Although the node can be configured to generate work directly, there are plans to separate work generation from the node into its own application and process.
-To help prepare for this future architecturs the preferred setup today is to use the [Nano Work Server](https://github.com/nanocurrency/nano-work-server) for work generation.
+To help prepare for this future architecturs the preferred setup today is to use the [KIZUNANO COIN Work Server](https://github.com/nanocurrency/nano-work-server) for work generation.

 ### Number of work peers